cacilhas/kodumaro/docs/2021/04/transcendental-numbers.md

     >>> math.e
     2.718281828459045

 Not bad at all.
-In fact, we reach the 64-bit precision with only 18 iterations.
+In fact, we might reach the 64-bit precision with only 18 iterations.

 ### Performance